 Connected with your sales channels

 Visitors can find you on different websites from which they are able to book rooms in your hotel.
-Whether a direct channel like your own hotel website, or an indirect channel like all OTA (Online Travel Agencies) that you're connected to.
+Whether a direct channel like your own hotel website or an indirect channel like all OTAs (Online Travel Agencies) that you're connected to.